gov-cy/govcy-frontend-renderer/DESIGN_ELEMENTS.md

  @param {object} hint The hint text.
 Optional.
 Will escape text. `{en:"Content",el:"Περιεχομένο"}`
  @param {string} classes Additional classes to add to the outer div.
 Optional
  @param {boolean} isPageHeading Is the label also the page heading?
 Optional, default is false.
 Can be true,false
+ @param {string} name The input name.
+Will escape text.
+Optional
+ @param {string} fileId from upload response.
+Will escape text.
+Optional
+ @param {string} sha256  from upload response.
+Will escape text.
+Optional
  @param {string} lang The language used.
 Can be 'en','el'.
 Optional.
 **/
 ```